SonarSource/sonar-iac/README.md

 ```

 #### Fix code formatting issues
-During the Gradle build the a Spotless formatting check is executed.
+During the Gradle build a spotless formatting check is executed.
 This check can also be triggered manually with `./gradlew spotlessCheck`.
 It checks if the code is correctly formatted using common Sonar rules.
 If your build failed, you can fix the formatting just by running: